How To Recover Your Bogged Car From Sand

 After all our years of adventuring, we’ve picked up a few handy tips for getting yourself out of sand.
 No matter your skill level, there are some things you should always keep in mind if you bog your car in sand.

 Here are some tips for getting yourself out of soft sand, with and without a pair of TRED recovery boards.

 Step 1 – figure out how you got bogged

 The first step in any recovery situation is to safely stop accelerating and take a moment to figure out why you’re not moving.

-Generally, if you’ve bogged your car in sand, it’s because your tires are not getting enough traction.
-In other words, when you accelerate, your tires are spinning but they’re not gripping on to anything.
+Generally, if you’ve bogged your car in sand, it’s because your tyres are not getting enough traction.
+In other words, when you accelerate, your tyres are spinning but they’re not gripping on to anything.

 Therefore, you’ll need to create traction to recover your car from sand.

 You will need to create traction between your tyres and the sand if you want to recover your car from being bogged.
 It is possible to do this both with and without a set of recovery boards.

 There are several ways you can create traction in sand.
 While the easiest option is using a trusty pair of TRED GT recovery boards, they may not always be available — if, say, you’re exploring in someone else’s vehicle, you forgot to pack them or you don’t own some yet.